foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 ``OLEVE=O0  ADT_COPT="-arcv2em -core1 -Xlib -Xtimer0 -Xtimer1"``

-You can use the followong command to generated disassembly code:
+You can use the following command to generate disassembly code:

 ``elfdump -T -S``